TAOTheCrab/CrabBot/README.md

 For voice (can be disabled, or errors safely ignored):
 - libopus0 *or* opus (for voice transmission.
 Package name depends on package manager)
 - ffmpeg (for voice file playback)
-    - Voice module can be configured to use avconv/libav instead
+    - Voice module can be configured to use avconv/libav instead (eg. for Debian)
 - youtube-dl (for stream command)

 Needs a bot user token.
 See -h for details.